 Different registers in language

 When we communicate, we use different registers of language, which, to simplify matters, in the English teaching world, we class into formal, neutral and informal.
 Most English words are, in fact, neutral.But if we are writing or speaking to people we know well, we are most likely using contractions, slang and informal expressions as well.
 Formal English is for more serious communication, such as a writing a letter of application.
 In these cases, we generally use longer sentences and ((hopefully) correct grammar.
-A lot of our communication may not fit perfectly into these formal/informal pigeonholes, but we have do an idea of the register when we look at how the writing is formulated.
+A lot of our communication may not fit perfectly into these formal/informal pigeonholes, but we do have an idea of the register when we look at how the writing is formulated.

 Formal versus informal